hirevibes/vibes-dao/COUNCIL_RULES.md

 1. **Progress Submission**:
    - The proposer is required to submit regular progress updates, including relevant details and results of the project.
-   - These updates must be shared via a **GitHub link**, where the council members can track and verify the progress.
+   - These updates must be shared via a [GitHub Link](https://github.com/hirevibes/VibesDao-Example-Proposal), where the council members can track and verify the progress.

 2. **Council Review**:
    - Council members will review the submitted progress through the provided GitHub link.